Muldec/stash-wiki/Custom-CSS-snippets.md

 }
 ```

-## Show larger performer image in performer card for desktop
+## Show a larger image in performer's page for desktop
 ```css
 .performer-image-container{
   flex: 0 0 50%;